-However, if a woman passes on her faulty X chromosome to her son, who will only have one X chromosome, he will get CGD.
+However, if a woman passes on her faulty X chromosome to her son, who will only have that one X chromosome, he will get CGD.
 There is a 50 per cent chance of him getting the unhealthy X chromosome instead of the healthy one.

 X-linked CGD carriers

 Although girls don’t develop X-linked CGD, they can still be carriers.
 As mentioned above, if a woman passes her faulty gene to her son, he will develop CGD.
 If she passes it to her daughter, the daughter will become a carrier too.

 A man with X-linked CGD can also pass his faulty CGD gene on to his daughter, making her a carrier.
 He won’t pass CGD on to a boy, as he’ll be passing on his Y chromosome.